 The Christmas tree is one of the most important traditions that surround Christmas.
 It is around the tree that gifts are laid, and around the tree that most families converge to talk, relax over coffee, or just sit in companionable silence.
 Many families have shifted to plastic trees out of practicality, and a desire to desist from cutting down a tree annually.
 Before you rush off to buy your own plastic tree, here are a few factors to consider:

-- 1Most artificial trees are made from metal and plastic.Typically, the plastic component of the tree contains polyvinyl chloride or PVC, which is non-recyclable.
-This means after an average of six years, the plastic tree will be dumped into a landfill somewhere.Advertisement
+- 1Typically, the plastic component of the tree contains polyvinyl chloride or PVC, which is non-recyclable.
+This means after an average of six years, the plastic tree will be dumped into a landfill somewhere.Most artificial trees are made from metal and plastic.Advertisement

 On the other hand, while many people decry the practice of cutting trees for Christmas, here are a few relevant facts that may help you take a second look at this tradition: